Smithjaedon/editor/README.md

 ### 2. Real-Time Functionality

 Real-time syncing turned out to be more complex than expected.
-I'm currently working on a better approach using Supabase Realtime and structured state management.
+I'm currently working on a better approach using api endpoints to provide asynchronous data-fetching.

+### 3. Undo/Redo features

+Created undo and redo systems using stacks.

 ## Tech Stack